 To begin with I will discuss what supplies I use for starting plants and then I will share with you the dates I like to plant my seeds indoors for my zone 3 garden near Calgary Alberta.

-It is helpful to have a good quality potting soil mix.
+A good quality soil will make all the difference to the success you experience with starting seeds indoors.
 Pro-mix and Sunshine mix are good brands in my experience.
 If you attempt to use any compost or soil from outdoors you will most likely end up with soil gnats, aphids and possibly more problems.
 I do not suggest this rout for growing indoors.
 (Trust me, I have learned this the hard way!)
 The last few years I have been using Sungro potting soil and have been very happy with it.

 Surprisingly, good quality potting soil mixes are actually soilless, containing no natural soil.
 They are great for retaining moisture but also not becoming waterlogged (which can cause seed and/or root rot).
 Potting soil is not good for vegetable garden beds (unless mixed with 1/3 compost and 1/3 top soil) but is wonderful for growing plants in containers!
 Be mindful of the fact that although this soil can retain nutrients, it does not contain many nutrients.
 Your plants will benefit greatly from fertilizing once every week or so.
 Check out your local garden center or hardware store for more potting soil options.